Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 The zipped files of mpi-3.2, scalapack 2.0, and OpenBLAS-0.3.13 are downloaded at the internet sites.
 If they are not yet installed, unzip and work for MPI, Scalapack and OpenBLAS directories separately.
 It is very important that generic gfortran compiler must be used throughout the configure and make steps.
-The are cases available for the "make" time; the file "arch.make-2" in this directory shows a template for "arch.make" of MPI or OMP.
+For the "make" step, the file "arch.make-2" in this directory shows a template for "arch.make" of MPI or OMP.
 You should test which one is most efficient in the gfortran run.

 For NEC's Intel vector-parallel compiler, however, one has the specified MPI and Scalapack packages and needs to go through more steps.
 The arch.make script is shown in (3) of "arch.make-2".